-The Yampa River Preserve in Steamboat Springs, Colorado is a protected habitat where plant and wildlife are allowed to flourish in their natural setting.
+The Yampa River Preserve wets of Steamboat Springs, Colorado is a protected habitat where plant and wildlife are allowed to flourish in their natural setting.
 It is run by The Nature Conservancy and open to visitors looking for outdoor adventure and an up-close view of nature.

 The Nature Conservancy

 The Nature Conservancy is dedicated to protecting, promoting, and conserving the natural lands and waters across the world.
-They operate in 79 countries and territories, including the USA.
-The Conservancy runs over 100 marine projects that study and safeguard the wildlife and plant life that live in these natural habitats.
+They operate in over 70 countries and territories, including the USA.
+The Conservancy runs over 100 marine projects that study and safeguard the wildlife and plant life that live in these natural habitats

 The Conservancy provides homeowners and businesses with alternative options to the conventional practices of land management, helping to create a world in which nature can thrive alongside the modern world.
 Conservation tools and methods are readily available to both private and public landowners interested in protecting the natural environment around them.

 The Yampa River basin was inhabited by the Fremont Indians beginning around 800 AD.
 The Fremonts occupied the land for several hundred years, until suddenly disappearing in the 1400s.
 They left behind their history depicted in petroglyphs all around the Yampa River Canyon, most of which remain intact and accessible to researchers and adventurers interested in this important piece of Colorado’s past.

 After the still unexplained disappearance of the Fremonts, the Ute Indians took over this region.
 They stretched across Colorado, from the Yampa and White Rivers valleys all the way to the Rockies.
 Those who lived in in Yampa were referred to as Yamparika or Yapudttka Utes.
 Yamparika translates to “yampa eaters” and refers to the roots of the yampa plant, which was abundant in this area and a common source of food.